tienna/ce-ashmaize/cli_hunt/README.md

 # Midnight Scavenger CLI Miner

 This project provides a command-line interface (CLI) tool for managing and automating the Midnight Scavenger mining process, offering an alternative to the official web application.

-While initial registration and potentially solving the first challenge for an address still require the web interface, this tool streamlines the continuous process of requesting, solving, and submitting new challenges.
+Wallet creation and scavenger hunt registration are NOT handled and still require you to use the web interface, for obvious non-gaming reasons.
+This tool only streamlines the continuous process of requesting, solving, and submitting new challenges, in an alternative way to the browser.

-The tool is designed to manage multiple mining addresses and keep track of their challenge progress locally.
+The tool can manage multiple mining addresses and keep track of their challenge progress locally.

 <img width="2712" height="1904" alt="image" src="https://github.com/user-attachments/assets/552ae061-46fa-4b62-9fd7-b18b136bb33a" />

 ## Features

-*   **Automated Challenge Management**: Automatically fetches new challenges and submits solutions.
+*   **Challenge Management**: Automatically fetches new challenges and submits solutions.
 *   **Local Data Storage**: All challenge data is stored locally in `challenges.json`, allowing for easy export and reuse with other tools.
 *   **Robust Data Handling**: Utilizes an append-only journal (`challenges.json.journal`) to prevent race conditions and ensure data integrity.
 *   **Efficient Solver**: Leverages a high-performance Rust binary for solving mining challenges.